ColumbusStateWorkforceInnovation/Java-IV-course-outline/README.md

         * Configure Spring to use one for development.
         * Create an integration test for our POST method.
         * Use a Spring Java Persistence Architecture (JPA) repository as backing store for our blog posts.
-    * Testing with mocks:
+    * Test our controller with mocks:
         * Configure our new class for mocking.
         * Use a mock bean for unit testing.
         * Develop a complete unit test for POST.
-    * Testing our application using Postman
+    * Test our application using Postman
 * Activities and assignments:
     * __LAB 2:__ [Mocks, Stubs, Entities, and Persistence](./lab-2/README.md) &mdash; Due at the start of week 3.